purescript/purescript/CHANGELOG.d/feature_replace-unused-declarations.md

   Without VTAs, the compiler
-  will still produce an `InstanceNotFound` error, but this error has been updated to note which type variables in the class head can only be disambiguated via visible type applications (except for one situation involving type synonyms).
+  will still produce an `InstanceNotFound` error, but this error has been updated to note which type variables in the class head can only be disambiguated via visible type applications.
   Given the following code

   ```purs